daattali/beautiful-jekyll/_posts/2020-01-04-how-to-learn-english.md

 ---
 layout: post
-title: How to learn english.
+title: How to learn English.
-tags: [english]
+tags: [English]
 ---

 3 months ago, I started a new job.
 I need to improve my English (especially speaking) because the new company consists of colleagues speaking English.